spectrum-health-systems/MAWSC/doc/Sourcecode/MAWSC.CommandLine.md

 ### CleanRawArguments()
 - Components may contain dashes, and any combination of casing.
 - The arguments are cleaned up so it's easier to apply logic to them.
 For example, if an argument can be passed as `-staging` or `-STAGING` or `--StAgInG`, and it will be cleaned up to be `staging`, which makes it easier to test against.

-# MAWSC.Requirement

-## VerifyRequirement.Startup

-Verify the following, neither of which require configuration settings:
-1. The configuration file exists, and is valid
-2. Arguments were passed